Woweeza/Linus_BlueStampPortfolio/index.md

 # Phone Controlled Robotic Arm

 The phone-controlled robotic arm is a 3-jointed arm with a rotating base.
 It has 4 rotational degrees of freedom; the bottom which allows the robot to rotate left and right, the 2 joints in the arm that will enable the arm to bend up and down, and the claw which can open and close.
 It can be controlled using a wired controller with 2 joysticks or a mobile app that can control the robot with buttons without the user physically touching it.
 My biggest challenge was coding both my Arduino Nano and my mobile app so that they could communicate with each other via a Bluetooth module.
-This is because my coding skills weren't solid, and I had never dealt with anything remotely close to Bluetooth in my life.
-I was also coding in C++ which was was language that I had never coded in before.
-But I persevered and with the help of some of my Bluestamp instructors, I was able to finish the app and Arduino code and get it all to function within a week.
+This is because my coding skills weren't solid, and I had never dealt with anything remotely close to Bluetooth.
+I was also coding in C++, a language I had never coded in before.
+But I persevered and with the help of some of my Bluestamp instructors, I could finish the app and Arduino code and get it all to function within a week.
 My biggest takeaway was that I could really learn and do so much by jumping into new things that were scary and uncomfortable because I would eventually figure things out.
 My biggest triumph was being able to code my voice control in C++ with pretty much no outside help at all.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |